 1. PTA member with a plan: plan ahead

 Organization is your golden ticket to running an event smoothly, and you not pulling your hair out.
 Create a checklist with basic items (budget, timeline, materials, etc.).
 Your fellow PTA members will look to your leadership to steer the planning process and keep them in the loop of what their roles are.
 Using online surveys to gather feedback, consolidate detailed information that’s pertinent to your event, and ask for volunteer signups can help cut down time on the back-and-forth correspondence between you and your members.

-2. Keep it inviting: send event invites
+2. Keep it inviting: Send event invites

 3. Sharing is caring

 Social media is one of the best marketing tools around, and best of all, it's free!
 After you've created your event page, use the social sharing icons available to share your event directly from the platform.
 Ask your PTA members to share on their social pages as well.
-Each member has a vast and varied network that will increase awareness of the event, and likely boost attendance.
-The more people share, the more free publicity you get for your event, and your PTA efforts.
+Each member has a personal and varied network that will increase awareness of the event, and likely boost attendance.
+The more people share, the more free publicity you get for your event and your PTA efforts.
 Along with social media, make sure to ramp up your marketing efforts and spread the word via email flyers, posting information around your community, and publishing announcements on your school or group's website.